drien/tts-joinery/README.md

 echo "Your text to be processed" | ttsjoin > output.mp3
 ```

-3. Each chunk of text is cached for performance when the same text multiple times, this can be disabled:
+3. Each chunk of text is cached for performance when running the same text multiple times, this can be disabled:

 ```bash
 ttsjoin --input-file input.txt --output-file output.mp3 --no-cache